JobParado/Sunny-Steps/README.md

 Dodge spikes and enemies placed throughout the level Progress through obstacle-based platforming challenges The game focuses on precision movement and timing, typical of classic 2D platformers.
+Game uses physics eg pushing a blocks to progress on the levels